GZante/LM-NN-electrolyte-activity/README.md

 # Activity Coefficients Prediction using a Levenberg-Marquardt Neural Network

 This repository contains a Python script for predicting activity coefficients using a Levenberg-Marquardt Neural Network (LM-NN).
+This algorithm allows reaching convergence quickly and is efficient on small databses.
 The script uses the Pyrenn library for neural network creation and training, and Scikit-learn for data preprocessing and evaluation metrics.

 ## Introduction